Cookies

 Instructions

-• In the bowl of a stand mixer fitted with a paddle attachment (or with a large bowl and a handheld electric mixer), beat the butter, granulated sugar, and brown sugar on medium speed for about 3 minutes until light and fluffy.
+• In the bowl of a stand mixer fitted with a paddle attachment (or in a large bowl using a handheld electric mixer), cream the butter, granulated sugar, and brown sugar on medium speed for about 3 minutes until light and fluffy.

-• Add the eggs, milk, red food coloring, vanilla extract, and vinegar and beat until combined, scraping down the sides of the bowl a few times to ensure even mixing.
+• With the mixer on low speed, add the eggs, milk, red food coloring, vanilla extract, and vinegar and mix until incorporated.

-• In a medium bowl, whisk together the flour, cocoa powder, baking powder, salt, and baking soda, then turn the mixer to low speed and gradually add the flour mixture until just combined.
+• In a medium bowl, whisk together the flour, cocoa powder, baking powder, baking soda and salt.
+Gradually add this mixture into your wet ingredients and mix until just combined.

-• Cover and chill the dough for at least 4 hours and up to 2 days so it is firm to scoop.
+• Cover and chill the dough in the fridge for at least 4 hours and up to 2 days so it is firm to scoop.

 • Let the cookies cool for 10 minutes on the baking sheets before transferring them to a wire rack to cool completely.